 We have extensive experience in lecturing on any construction law related subjects.
 Our training courses include reviews of the forms of the standard forms of contracts including JCT, NEC and FIDIC, dispute avoidance, dispute resolution and claims preparation

-The cost for this type of training is dependent on duration and level of detail required but will include all materials / workbooks required for 10 – 20 people (larger numbers can be accommodated, dependant on the required Agenda), at a location of your choice (we can advise or book on your behalf if required), each attendee receives a CPD Certificate and digital copies of the Seminar motes are available if required
+The cost for this type of training is dependent on duration and level of detail required but will include all materials / workbooks required for 10 – 20 people (larger numbers can be accommodated, dependant on the required Agenda), at a location of your choice (we can advise or book on your behalf if required), each attendee receives a Certificate Of Attendance and digital copies of the Seminar notes are available if required

 If you are interested in having an In-House Event please contact Julie Camp on 0207 167 6602 or email firstname.lastname@example.org